SpookyGuru/DevJam-1/Labs/Core/Lab 10 Pivotal - Apigee Edge Service Broker/README.md

 * Link to Apigee docs page

-    * OAuth 2.0: Configuring a new API proxy [http://docs.apigee.com/api-services/content/understanding-default-oauth-20-configuration ](http://docs.apigee.com/api-services/content/understanding-default-oauth-20-configuration)

-    * Secure an API with OAuth [http://docs.apigee.com/tutorials/secure-calls-your-api-through-oauth-20-client-credentials](http://docs.apigee.com/tutorials/secure-calls-your-api-through-oauth-20-client-credentials)
+    * Pivotal Cloud Foundry and Apigee [https://apigee.com/about/solutions/pivotal-cloud-foundry-apigee](https://apigee.com/about/solutions/pivotal-cloud-foundry-apigee)

-* [Link](https://community.apigee.com/topics/oauth+2.0.html) to Community posts and articles with topic as "OAuth 2.0"
+* [Link](https://community.apigee.com) to the Apigee Community

-* Search and Revoke tokens - [https://community.apigee.com/articles/1571/how-to-enable-oauth-20-token-search-and-revocation.html](https://community.apigee.com/articles/1571/how-to-enable-oauth-20-token-search-and-revocation.html)

 # Rate this lab